What is a blockchain API?

 • Example use case: An API that allows users to send Ether from one wallet address to another on the Ethereum network.

-3. Smart Contract Interaction APIs: Smart contracts are self-executing contracts with terms directly written into code.
-These APIs facilitate interaction with smart contracts deployed on platforms like Ethereum.
+3. Smart Contract Interaction APIs: These APIs facilitate interaction with smart contracts deployed on platforms like Ethereum.

-• Example use case: An API that lets users invoke functions on a deployed smart contract, such as participating in a decentralized finance (DeFi) protocol.
+• Example use case: An API that lets users invoke functions on a deployed smart contract, such as participating in a DeFi protocol.

 4. Wallet Management APIs: These provide functionalities for creating, managing, and securing cryptocurrency wallets.
 They often include features like generating new addresses, checking balances, and monitoring incoming/outgoing transactions.